 3. Ensure fundraising planning is staff driven.
 Your nonprofit’s staff know the current and anticipated expenses best and revenue plans.
 Map out your costs and anticipated revenue and make sure your plan is clear and doesn’t paint projections that will be impossible to meet.
 Then share the draft plan with your finance and development committees (or chairs) to get their feedback and buy in.
 Do they have a good sense of the full picture of what you resources (staff and funding) need to reach good outcomes?
 Is your Development Committee (if you have one) ready and able to roll up their sleeves and play an active role in donor engagement and stewardship?

 4. Show board members that fundraising goes beyond revenue raised.
 Throughout the year, empower your development committee (if you have one) and board to take on activities that support a culture of giving within your organization.
 This goes beyond tracking revenue raised, which keeps everyone’s sights on the transactional part of giving and getting money.
-An organization with strong culture of giving understands the deeper sense of donor engagement.
+An organization with a strong culture of giving understands the deeper sense of donor engagement.
 In your board reports, continue to track revenue, but also highlight metrics that:

 - Show donor retention: Are you keeping the donors you have?